Bachelor of Science in Finance

-The BS in Finance degree provides specific tracks for students to prepare to take the Chartered Financial Analyst Level I, or the Certified Financial Planner™ exam or partially meets the requirements for the Texas Real Estate Sales Persons License.
-These certification are important for careers in investment management, real estate, or personal financial planning.
+The BS in Finance degree provides specific tracks for students to prepare to take the Chartered Financial Analyst® Level I, or the Certified Financial Planner™ exam or to partially satisfy the requirements for the Texas Real Estate Sales Persons License.
+These certifications are important for careers in investment management, personal financial planning, or real estate.

 Fast-Track and Double Major

 The Fast-Track Program allows undergraduate students to begin work on the MBA or MS degrees before graduation.
 Qualified seniors may take graduate courses that will apply toward the BS degree and also satisfy requirements for the MS degree.
 These courses will be selected from a list determined by the Jindal School of Management.
 A finance and economics double major is also available to students interested in pursuing a more analytical career.

 Please review the tabs below to learn more about the different aspects of the BS in Finance degree program.

 - Degree Plan